 Bettas are active, curious, fairly interactive, and even trainable, as far as pet fish go.
 Each fish can have a very distinct personality.
 Bettas can recognize their owners and respond to their presence.

-Betta fish like to explore new items in their fish tank and will be curious about any new fish added to the aquarium.
+Betta fish like to explore new items in their tank and are curious about any new fish added to the aquarium.

 Bettas are famous for their feisty and aggressive behaviors, although betta fish in the wild are less aggressive than their captivity counterparts.
-One of the reasons is that these fish have more space and resources in their natural habitats and less competition for food and territory than in a confined aquarium.
+One reason is that these fish have more space and resources in their natural habitats and less competition for food and territory than in a confined aquarium.

 Why Are Bettas So Aggressive?